The Prophet Without Credentials

 According to 'Brittanica' online: "By the time he was 20, Russell had left both Presbyterianism and Congregationalism because he could not reconcile the idea of an eternal hell with God’s mercy.
 He had drifted into skepticism when a chance encounter with some followers of the Adventist movement begun by William Miller introduced him to the idea that the Bible could be used to predict God’s plan of salvation, especially as the plan related to the end of the world."

-The expectations laid upon the congregations can, essentially, be viewed as a new Law Covenant wherein everyone is expected to live by a code of conduct that is impossible to comply with within today's world, just as it was impossible before Christ's advent and ascension.
+The expectations laid upon the congregations can, essentially, be viewed as a new Law Covenant wherein everyone is expected to live by a code of conduct that is impossible to comply with today, just as it was impossible to do so before Christ's advent and ascension.

 Whereas, in his letter to the Roman Congregation, Paul said:

 " 20 Therefore, no one will be justified in His sight by works of the law.
 For the law merely brings awareness of sin.
 21 But now, apart from the law, the righteousness of God has been revealed, as attested by the Law and the Prophets.
 22 And this righteousness from God comes through faith in Jesus Christ to all who believe."

 "To all who believe," and not "To all who are Jehovah's Witnesses."
 Is it not true that the very reason Christ had to die was as compensation for our inability to live by the law?
 Ergo, we cannot live without sin?
 One source describes thirty-six (36) Biblical references that indicate "God wants obedience, not sacrifice."
 Such obedience, according to Jesus, identifies with "Love."
 Even as the scripture says: